ppy/osu-wiki/wiki/Guides/osu!mania_Mapping_Guide/en.md

 *Shortcut:* `Ctrl + MouseScrollWheel`

-**8. Sample Set & Additions**: Sample Sets allow you to add even more hitsounds than shown in point 5.
-As an example, the drum-finish sounds different than the normal-finish.
+**8. Sample Set & Additions**: Sample Sets and Additions allow you to add even more hitsounds than shown in point 5.
+As an example, you can layer a drum-finish sound over the normal-finish.
 Using this, you can give your song a even larger variety of hitsounds!

 *Shortcut:* `Ctrl + (W, E, R), Shift + (W, E, R)`